ktorz-net/libbbmm/README.md

-BbMm - a librayry for Bayesian-based Markov-models
+libBbMm - a librayry for Bayesian-based Markov-models
 ======================================================================

 ![](./resources/logo-BbMm-128.png)